New hire onboarding

 - Explore Vitally and Metabase – take note of any questions you have to go through during in-person onboarding.

-- Once you have your book of business, try running through the onboarding exercise that Kaya designed to test your skills for working with customer accounts.
+- Try running through the onboarding exercise that Kaya designed to test your skills for working with customer accounts.

 - Towards the end of the week, schedule a demo and feedback session with Magda.
 We might need to do a couple of iterations over the next few weeks as you take on board feedback, don't worry if that's the case!